 The space next to the window is also handy for storing bedding.
 Even on the 747 the seats could use more storage space.
 Each business class seat on the upper deck has a wedge shaped ledge that is wide enough for a laptop or other personal items during flight.

 The video screen folds out for viewing.
-This means that during taxi, takeoff and landing, the AV system is essentially unavailable.
+This means that during taxi, takeoff and landing, video is essentially unavailable.

 The only negative about the upper deck experience is navigating a narrow and steep staircase getting on and off the plane.
-While the smaller upper deck overhead bins won’t accommodate large carryons, that problem is solved with a huge closet that easily accommodates large carryons.
+While the smaller upper deck overhead bins won’t accommodate large carryons, that problem is solved with a huge closet that easily accommodates any baggage.

 DL Flight 582 PVG -DTW